Walking Food & History Tour

 Prohibition Craft Spirits is a new distillery located just down the street from our tour.
 The distillery is about a 15 minute walk down Baxter Avenue.
 You can book a Prohibition-themed tour of the distillery and visit the speakeasy.
 Since this is a newer distillery, there are usually available tour slots even for last-minute bookings.

-That said, there are a lot of similarities between the two tours.
-Both tours tell the history of Louisville through its cuisine, focusing on the specific history of each local neighborhood.
-Both NuLu/Butchertown and the Highlands are historic and quirky, full of diverse locally owned businesses, incredible food, and colorful murals.
+There are a lot of similarities between the two tours: both tours tell the history of Louisville through its cuisine, focusing on the specific history of each local neighborhood.
+Both neighborhoods are historic and quirky, full of diverse locally owned businesses, incredible food, and colorful murals.
 Both tours feature historic landmarks and beloved local eateries.

 Have more questions about our tours?
 Visit our FAQ’s page: